 Orange Creamsicle Bundt Cake

 Orange lovers, this Orange Creamsicle Bundt Cake is for you!
-Orange and vanilla combine three different ways: in the batter, in a syrup which soaks into the cake, and a glaze poured on top.
+Orange and vanilla combine in three different ways: in the batter, in a syrup that soaks into the cake, and in a glaze poured on top.

 Is there anything more Classic Childhood Summer than an orange creamsicle?
 I’m sure there is, but there’s just something so wonderful about the combination of vanilla ice cream enveloped by orange sherbert.